kiwi-fruitiwi/game-recommendations/README.md

 Back then, you could upload your own scores in musicXML format and practice whatever you wanted!
 But they sadly removed that feature.
 Yousician has its own set of issues, though.
 Without a teacher or parent to supervise technique, you can pick up a lot of awful habits quickly.

-## 6-10
+Here is a [clip of Cody and I doing Yousician!](https://youtu.be/0lWLZ4vp_ls) It's pretty cute lol.

+## Age 6 and beyond

-As a 6 Winry started enjoying bigger RPGs like
-[Breath of the Wild](https://www.zelda.com/breath-of-the-wild/) and [Horizon: Zero Dawn](https://www.playstation.com/en-us/games/horizon-zero-dawn/) .
+As a 6-year-old Winry started enjoying bigger RPGs like [Breath of the Wild](https://www.zelda.com/breath-of-the-wild/) and [Horizon: Zero Dawn](https://www.playstation.com/en-us/games/horizon-zero-dawn/) .